 #34 Notre Dame

-Notre Dame is also famous for the fictitious persona of Quasimodo, a hunchback that was a bell-ringer from the novel by Victor Hugo that was also adopted in Disney’s film the Hunchback of Notre Dame.
+Notre Dame is also famous for the fictitious persona of Quasimodo, a hunchback that was a bell-ringer from the novel by Victor Hugo that was also adopted in Disney’s film The Hunchback of Notre Dame.
 In 2019 during the renovation, the roof of the cathedral caught fire, and a substantial part of it was destroyed.

 #36 Mont Blanc

 Mont Blanc is one of the famous sites in France, and climbing it is one of the top things to do in France for outdoor enthusiasts.
-The most popular place to start a hike of Mont Blanc is Les Houches.
+The most popular place to start a hike in Mont Blanc is Les Houches.
 Tour du Mont Blanc is a long-distance hike, and in total, it measures over 100 miles.
 An average hiker will take anything from 8 to 11 days to complete the hike, depending on the route, hiking style and accommodation choice.

 #37 D-day Landing Sites